- Population: 11 million

 IRC is collaborating with Greece’s Ministry of Migration Policy and local and international NGOs to address gender-based violence among women and girls and to meet the mental health and psycho-social needs of refugees and asylum seekers.
 These services are provided in Athens, Thessaloniki and four camps on the mainland through direct counselling and outreach.
 The IRC is also responding to the mental health needs of asylum seekers in overcrowded first reception centres on Lesvos and on Chios, where refugees and asylum seekers are trapped in poor conditions, feeling hopeless for their futures and still experiencing violence even after their harrowing journey to escape it.

 When the need was there, the IRC provided much-needed water, sanitation and hygiene services to three refugee camps in northern Greece, two camps in the Athens area, and on Lesbos to ensure that people have what they need to stay healthy and live in dignity.
 In Eleonas and Kara Tepe camps, we continue to provide access to drinking water, toilets, hot showers, laundry facilities and supplies like soap, shampoo and toothpaste.
 We also teach basic hygiene techniques that can help prevent the spread of disease, and we ensure that trash and recyclable items are regularly collected.

 What still needs to be done?

-As more and more refugees are relocated from camps to Greece's towns and cities, the IRC is adapting our response, making sure that they can meet their basic needs, are protected from exploitation and violence, and can build a better future for their families.
-We also work with local partners to ensure that local refugees are integrated into their new communities.
+As more and more refugees are transferred from camps to apartments in Greece's towns and cities, the IRC is continuing to adapt our response, making sure that they can meet their basic needs, are protected from exploitation and violence, and can build a better future for their families.
+As the majority of refugees in Greece will likely settle in the country in the long-term, we also work with local partners to ensure that local refugees are integrated into their new communities.